The Children of Sanchez (film)

 The Children of Sanchez is a 1978 Mexican-American drama film based on the book with the same title by Oscar Lewis.
 The film was entered into the 11th Moscow International Film Festival.

 The movie's well-known soundtrack, titled Children of Sanchez, was created by jazz musician Chuck Mangione.
 Its opening song won the Grammy Award for Best Pop Instrumental Performance for that year.

 Plot

-The film chronicles the life of Mr. Sanchez (Anthony Quinn) and his struggles with the culture of poverty around him.
+Mr. Sanchez struggles with the culture of poverty around him.
 A widowed farmer, he cares for his family in a marginal area of Mexico City.
 While being a hard worker who feels the duty to financially support his family, he is still an aggressive, domineering man and a womanizer.
-His main conflict is with his daughter, Consuelo (Lupita Ferrer), a rebellious girl who attempts to break free from her father.
+His main conflict is with his daughter, Consuelo, a rebellious girl who attempts to break free from her father.
 She strives to escape her role of dutiful daughter and pursue her own dreams.
-Consuelo likes to talk with her grandmother (Dolores del Río), who secretly advises her to find a man and get married.
+Consuelo likes to talk with her grandmother, who secretly advises her to find a man and get married.
 This is the only way that she, an uneducated poor woman, can escape her father.